kalrnlo/luauberries/docs/rbx-safe-conn.md

 ### `tag_added`

-Safely connects a callback to the instance added signal for the given tag, and runs the callback for every instance with that tag
+Connects a callback to the instance added signal for the given tag, and runs the callback for every instance already existing with that tag

 ```luau
 rbxsafeconn.tag_added("GROUP MEMBER", function(player: Player)